evoth/blog/README.md

 - Weird glitch where there's too much padding below references until reflow
 - Fix repetitive tooltip.html
 - Disable SVG animation and similar for prefers-reduced-motion
+- Minify CSS/JS, Tailwind classes and reformat HTML
+- Bundle JS or combine into modules instead of having a bunch of separate scripts
+- HTML comments (there are some on a branch but they're woefully outdated)
 - Add content